aniket101010/go-backend/README.md

 ````
 ls
 ````
-## Go to terraform directory and use following commands, as other directories have images for Frontend and Backend Dockerfile for images and docker-compose.yml file.
+### Go to terraform directory and use following commands, as other directories have images for Frontend and Backend Dockerfile for images and docker-compose.yml file.

 ````
-sudo terraform init
+terraform init
 ````
 ````
-sudo terraform plan
+terraform plan
 ````
 ````
-sudo terraform validate
+terraform validate
 ````
+## Step 4

-## After that hit IP-address:8080 and login as admin user in jenkins and add given plugins given below.
+### After that hit IP-address:8080 and login as admin user in jenkins and add given plugins given below.
 ![Screenshot 2025-01-14 142426](https://github.com/user-attachments/assets/2f9139ac-ff81-486f-a0fe-2f5112a715a4)

 - dockercompose plugin